How to: Heat mold Bont Cycling shoes

 NOTE: Use of a microwave oven will damage your shoes and void warranty.

-If for whatever reason your shoes fail to become malleable in your oven at the prescribed temperature (70°C/160°F), the process can be repeated again with the temperature increased to 80-85°C/165-175°F. There is no limit to the number of times Bont Cycling shoes can be heat molded
+If for whatever reason your shoes fail to become malleable in your oven at the prescribed temperature (70°C/160°F), the process can be repeated again with the shoes left in the oven for a longer period of time, with periodic checking of the shoes every 10 minutes.
+There is no limit to the number of times Bont Cycling shoes can be heat molded

 Heat molding video: youtube.com/watch?v=cA_sr_HTvvI&t=8s